jupyterlab/jupyterlab/docs/source/user/file_editor.rst

 .. _create-file-button:

-To create a new text file in the current directory of the file browser, click the ``+`` button at the top of the file browser to create a new Launcher tab, and click the “Text Editor” card in the Launcher:
+To create a new text file in the current folder of the file browser, click the ``+`` button at the top of the file browser to create a new Launcher tab, and click the “Text Editor” card in the Launcher: